csaba-schmidtmayer/fullstack_capstone/README.md

 The test suite is divided into three folders based on the RBAC roles of the project.
 Each folder contains a token request, which can be used to request a new bearer token if the one included in the collection has expired.
 Click `Send`, then copy the token returned in the payload, and paste it under the `Authorization` tab of the folder.
 Note that each folder requires a token specific to the corresponding role.

 By changing the `url` variable on the collection level to the [Heroku URL](#testing-the-api-on-heroku), you can use the requests to communicate with the deployed application.

+## Credits

+The authentication token retreival code for unit tests are from [this Stackoverflow post](https://stackoverflow.com/questions/48552474/auth0-obtain-access-token-for-unit-tests-in-python).